tmurakami/dexopener/README.md

 ## Limitations

-- <a name="limitations_final_you_can_mock"></a>The final classes you can mock are only those under the package of your app's BuildConfig.
-For example, if the FQCN of your BuildConfig is `foo.bar.BuildConfig`, you can mock only the final classes belonging to `foo.bar.**`.
+The final classes you can mock on instrumentation tests are only those under the package indicated by the `applicationId` in your build.gradle.
+For example, if it is `foo.bar`, you can mock only the final classes belonging in `foo.bar.**`, such as `foo.bar.Baz` and `foo.bar.qux.Quux`.
-Therefore, you cannot mock final classes of both Android system classes and third-party libraries.
+Therefore, you cannot mock the final classes of both Android system classes and third-party libraries, and cannot mock the final classes not belonging in that package, even if they are yours.

 ## Installation